Virus-hunting trio win Nobel for hepatitis C discovery

 COSTLY TREATMENT

-While effective antiviral treatments are now available, a course of tablets can cost $30,000 in the United States.
-Flexibility on pricing for poorer countries will be vital to put the WHO’s eradication goal within reach, say experts.
+While effective antiviral treatments are now available, a course can cost $30,000 in the United States.

 “In well-resourced countries that have the political will to do it, we are seeing huge progress,” said Graham Cooke, NIHR Professor of Infectious Diseases at Imperial College, London.

-In poorer countries, Cooke added, “there are lots of challenges to overcome, but I think it is a realistic ambition”.
+In poorer countries, he said, “there are lots of challenges to overcome, but I think it is a realistic ambition”.

+Rice said manufacturers were now attempting to lower the price, in part by granting production rights in poorer countries.
+“I would have been much happier had it been more rapid,” he said.

 Because of the coronavirus pandemic, the Nobel Foundation has cancelled the banquet that traditionally forms the centrepiece of the award ceremonies in Stockholm in December, and will present medals and diplomas in a televised event instead.